Biblical Agency… What’s That?

 New Testament Christology

 In the New Testament, so completely is Jesus identified with His God and Father that the writers can use a so-called YHVH text from the OT and apply it to the Son without confusion.
 There are many of these well known usages of language that are not referring to some mysterious plurality of persons within the one God of Israel.
-For example Paul quotes Joel 2.32 in Rom.
-10.13.
+For example Paul quotes Joel 2.32 in Romans 10:9-13.

 The IVP Bible Background Commentary New Testament, John 5:30.